Newsletters Home Up

 TSR Worlds Vol 2/2

 Unquestionably, all of these newsletters are very rare.
 Few people bothered to keep them for any length of time.
-Less certain, however, is their worth -- for the most part, these are even less useful than a catalog.
+Less certain, however, is their worth -- most of these are even less useful than a catalog.

 Secrets of the Sages is the sole newsletter that was available only by subscription (though it is possible that TSR Spotlight was also only available via subscription).
 As such, it is even more rare than the others.
 SW condition assumes it is unmailed (understandably far more rare, and probably only obtainable by TSR staff).